-To be accepted into the Ph.D. in Healthcare Informatics program, students must have completed an appropriate master's degree with a cumulative GPA of no less than 3.0 on a 4.0 scale.
+To be accepted into the M.Res. in Healthcare Informatics program, students must have completed an appropriate degree with a cumulative GPA of no less than 3.0 on a 4.0 scale.
 Students must also possess a high level of experience in the field, or a closely related field, and show the academic promise of their future ability to produce original research of publishable quality (suitable for a scholarly peer-reviewed journal or publication and presentation of high stature).
+The Dean of the Graduate School will make individual decisions on a case-by-case basis at the application stage.

-Students must also provide a prospectus of at least 750 words that details their existing expertise and preparation for success in conducting original research within Capitol Technology University's Ph.D. program in Healthcare Informatics.
-International students are required to take the TOEFL and score at least 550 on the paper-based test or 79 on the internet-based test.
+International students are required to take the TOEFL and score at least 550 on the paper-based test or 79 on the internet-based test if their degree was not earned from a University where English is the primary language of instruction.